aenarete/ControlPlots.jl/README.md

 - an oscilloscope-like plot with multiple channels can be created with the `plotx()` function
 - an XY plot can be created with the `plotxy()` function
+- the `plot2d` function can create fast animations of particle systems, connected with segments
 - bode plots using the `bode_plot()` function
 - pan and zoom are supported
 - LaTeX can be used for the labels